Mental Illness Overview

-An eating disorder is an illness that causes someone to have a distorted view of his or her body, and a preoccupation with eating, food and weight.
+An eating disorder is an illness that causes someone to have a distorted view of their body, and a preoccupation with eating, food and weight.
 There are a number of different eating disorders including anorexia nervosa, bulimia nervosa and binge eating disorder.

 Someone with an eating disorder should get help as soon as possible.
-This help can come from a local doctor who then might refer him or her to a psychiatrist or other mental health professional.
+This help can come from a local doctor who then might refer them to a psychiatrist or other mental health professional.
 To learn more about overcoming an eating disorder, check out the fact sheet here.